‘Star Wars’ Rumor: Next Trilogy Is Set In The Old Republic

 Snoke is reportedly an ancient Sith who was locked up in a Force chamber that can resist his darkness.
 He was hidden away in the Unknown Regions, the uncharted area beyond the Outer Rim, which has only been looked into in Star Wars books and comics so far.

 If this report is anything to go by, then the next trio of Star Wars films might finally explore this mysterious part of the galaxy.
-This will help the franchise grow bigger than ever and it also offers endless possibilities of storytelling, new characters and settings.
+This will help the franchise grow bigger than ever and it also offers endless possibilities of storytelling, new characters, and settings.

 In the Star Wars: Aftermath novels by Chuck Wendig, Emperor Palpatine was interested in the Unknown Regions because he believed that it holds the key to further understanding and mastering the ways of the Force.
 It is also there that he meets Snoke and joins forces with him.